XanaduAI/QHack2023/README.md

 ### Power Ups

+NVIDIA/Cyxtera/Run:AI Power-Ups
+The twenty-four (24) teams with the most promising preliminary hackathon projects using NVIDIA GPUs will each be awarded time on an A100 GPU.

+IBM Quantum/PINQ² Power-Ups
+The eight (8) teams with the most promising preliminary hackathon projects will be awarded  three (3) hours dedicated reservation hours on a 16-qubit QPU.

+Amazon Braket Hackathon Power-Ups
+The fifteen (15) teams with the most promising preliminary hackathon projects will each be awarded USD $2,000 in AWS credits.

 To qualify for the power-ups awarded for the most promising preliminary hackathon projects, you must complete and submit the form available [here](https://forms.gle/2LAejv5mhVv4z1io6) by Thursday, February 23, 2023, at 5:00 PM EST.

-More etails about power-ups will be announced soon!

 ---